zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

   <img src="https://github.com/user-attachments/assets/c9c942f3-17f4-4bea-b1eb-50887183bab3">
 </p>

 So, we decided on predicting missing classes with regressor.
 First we separated rows with and without missing 'sii'.
+After that we defined a preprocessor to encode categorical features before training.
+Then we split the train_no_missing into features (X) and target (y).
+Next we preprocessed the data and trained the Random Forest Regressor.
+Subsequently we predicted the missing 'sii' values and imputed these predictions into our main Data Frame.
+Lastly, we checked if all values where imputed correctly and did some basic model evaluation using Mean Squared Error (MSE).

 ```python
 # Step 3: Separate rows with missing 'sii' and not missing 'sii'